 Conventional green LEDs are plagued by strong internal electric fields, which impair recombination and make it difficult to address droop.
 The solution is switch to growth on the cubic phase of GaN, which is free from internal fields and has a smaller bandgap, making it easier to reach longer wavelengths.

 Mar 05, 2014

 Switching from conventional patterning of sapphire to a nano-scale variant trims epitaxial growth times and materials costs while boosting extraction efficiency.
-By JIANCHANG YAN, PENG DONG, AND JUNXI WANG from the INSTITUTE OF SEMICONDUCTORS AT THE CHINESE ACADEMY OF SCIENCES.

 The evolving GaN VCSEL